 We are told here that the jealous religious leaders were successful in getting Paul to leave Berea but Silas and Timothy stayed there for a period of time.
 This is a very good reminder of why it is important to teach those that God brings alongside us in ministry to carry on without us.
 Even after Paul was driven out, we can be sure that Silas and Timothy continued to strengthen the new Christians in Berea.
 It should always be about the Message and not the messenger!

-While Paul was waiting for them in Athens, he was greatly distressed to see that the city was full of idols.
-So he reasoned in the synagogue with the Jews and the God-fearing Greeks, as well as in the marketplace day by day with those who happened to be there.
+While Sha'ul was waiting for them in Athens, his spirit within him was disturbed at the sight of the city full of idols.
+So he began holding discussions in the synagogue with the Jews and the "God-fearers," and in the market square every day with the people who happened to be there.

 Paul wasn't just kicking back waiting on the others to arrive.
 We see that he was hurt by the fact that the city was full of idols and he felt that it was his duty to tell them about the one true God.
 As was his pattern, he went and spoke in the local synagogue but we see that he also shared in the marketplace.
 This passage can remind us that we are to take our faith out into the world and to share it with whomever God places in our path.
 That is what Jesus did and what Paul did in Athens.